JaeHunRo/topic-threads/app/controllers/README.md

+## Comments API

+#### GET all comments for a particular opinion: /api/comment/topicId/:topicId/opinionId/:opinionId/pageNum/:pageNum

+#### POST a new comment: /api/comment/topicId/:topicId/opinionId/:opinionId
+Request body requires the following fields:
+* String: content

+Returns a response with status 200 and message "Comment successfully posted."
+Otherwise returns a response with status 400 and message "There was an error posting your comment."

 ## OpinionVote API

 #### GET all votes associated with a particular opinion: /api/opinion_votes/topicId/:topicId/opinionId/:opinionId
 #### POST a new opinion vote: /api/opinion_votes/topicId/:topicId/opinionId/:opinionId
 Request body requires the following fields:
-* type (convincing, debatable, savage, etc.)
+* String: type (convincing, debatable, savage, etc.)

 Checks to make sure that the user has not already voted on a particular opinion.

-Returns a respons with status 200 and message "Opinion vote posted."
+Returns a response with status 200 and message "Opinion vote posted."
 Otherwise returns a response with status 400 and message "User has already voted an opinion."